Osspial/rfcs/text/0000-lang-level-licenses.md

 - Let the community manage this, and provide a stable way to access the licenses implicitly used by the standard libraries.
 - Standardize `Cargo.toml` fields for specifying all necessary license information, and let third-party crates handle compiling that information into a usable form.
 - Instead of having `licenses!()` return a structure, we could have the macro return a rendered license string.
+- Instead of specifying dependency licenses in the top level of the build tree, we could have each crate pass the license information the crate is responsible for into `rustc` and include it in the generated `rlib`.
+This might actually be the better solution, but I'm not including it as the primary solution in this draft because it's unclear to me how this would interact with `dylib`s and `cdylib`s.
+Worth discussing more thoroughly.

 # Prior art
 [prior-art]: #prior-art